 How Do You Identify Layers?

-- It is easy to single out layers among your flock of chickens.
+It is easy to single out layers among your flock of chickens.
 This exercise is so simple yet tricky to an unsuspecting person.
 You can tell layers from the rest by observing the physical attributes for each breed.

-- For layers, you will notice large, bright-colored (red) wattles and combs.
+For layers, you will notice large, bright-colored (red) wattles and combs.
 For other breeds, their combs and wattles have a normal color at the peak of their egg production.
 This will eventually fade once their laying period is over.

-- Other hens such as Plymouth Rock and Rhode Island Red have some yellowish pigmentation in their skin.
+Other older hens such as Plymouth Rock and Rhode Island Red have some yellowish pigmentation in their skin.
 Their level of pigmentation is a clear indication of the hens’ positions in their respective egg production cycle.

-- As time goes by, this pigmentation fades away gradually in a specific order.
+As time goes by, this pigmentation fades away gradually in a specific order.
 The fading starts from the vent then goes to the face and finally to the feet.

-- Another way of identifying layers involves evaluating the amount of fat found in their abdomen.
+Another way of identifying layers involves evaluating the amount of fat found in their abdomen.
 Also, their abdominal capacity, measured from the pubic bones to the tip of their keel bone.
 A good layer will have a larger abdominal capacity and lower fat levels.

-- Some of these factors can make your layer to stop laying eggs throughout.
-They include health deterioration, poor diet, dirty water, less light and parasites among others.
+What can make your hen lay or stop laying eggs?
+Some of these factors can make your layer to stop laying eggs throughout.
+They include health deterioration, poor diet, dirty water, less light, and parasites among others.

-- On average a typical layer, under favorable conditions, will produce almost 300 eggs in one year.
+How many eggs can a chicken lay in a year?
+On average a typical layer, under favorable conditions, will produce almost 300 eggs in one year.
 This depends on how many eggs a chicken can lay each day.

 An individual chicken is capable of laying one egg per day.
 However, this does not mean that the layer can produce an egg in consecutive days.
 This is due to the fact that hens develop eggs in a period of 24 or 26 days.
 It is extremely difficult for each hen to lay eggs every day throughout its life.